cosmos/ibc/spec/core/v2/ics-004-channel-and-packet-semantics/README.md

 #### Setup

 In order to ensure valid communication, each IBC chain MUST be able to identify its counterparty.
 While a client can prove any key/value path on the counterparty, knowing which identifier the counterparty uses when it sends messages to us is essential to prevent confusion between messages intended for different chains.
-Thus, to achieve mutual and verifiable identification, IBC version 2 introduces the `createChannel` and `registerChannel` procedures.
+Thus, to achieve mutual and verifiable identification, IBC version 2 introduces the `createChannel` and `registerCounterparty` procedures.
 Below the ICS-04 defines the setup process that ensures that both chains recognize and agree on a mutually identified channel that will facilitate packet transmission.

 To start the secure packet stream between the chains, chain `A` and chain `B` MUST execute the setup following this set of procedures: